fly-apps/flygreeting/.codeship/README.md

 ```

 ### Setting Up Codeship
-Now that you have your repository ready and you know the demo application works, you are ready to set up Codeship Pro.
+Now that you have your repository ready and know the demo application works, you are ready to set up Codeship Pro.
 After you've logged into your Codeship account, go to the **Projects** tab and click **New Project**.

 Select your source control management platform, then select your organization and repository to connect.

 ![Select your SCM in Codeship](images/image-1.png)

-Then select Codeship Pro when presented with the option.
+Select Codeship Pro when presented with the option.
 [Codeship Basic](https://codeship.com/features/basic) is simpler to get started with, but not as powerful as [Codeship Pro](https://codeship.com/features/pro), which you'll use for this tutorial.

 ![Select Codeship Pro](images/image-2.png)

 From the project dashboard in Codeship, go to the **General** tab.
 Here you can find your AES key, which you will use to encrypt your Fly authentication token so that Codeship can deploy applications on your behalf.
-Copy the AES key and save it to a new file at the root directory of your project called `codeship.aes`.
+Copy the AES key and save it to a new file called `codeship.aes` at your project's root.

 ![Save your AES key to your project](images/image-3.png)